 The College has entered into various lease agreements for buildings vehicles, computers, and related equipment.
 The leases expire at various dates through December 31, 2030.
 For financial reporting purposes, certain minimum lease payments have been capitalized.
-Capitalized lease obligations consist of the following at June 30, 2017 and 2016:
+Capitalized lease obligations consist of the following at June 30, 2018 and 2017:

-2016
+2 018 2017

-Student Residence at 512 March Street \$ 2,490 \$ 2,580
+Student Residence at 512 March Street \$ - \$ 2,490

-Equipment Leases 2,338 2,064
+Equipment Leases 1,749 2,338

-Total \$ 4,828 \$ 4,644
+Total \$ 1,749 \$ 4,828

 In August 2011, the College entered into various agreements related to the development of a new residential facility on a College-owned land parcel within Easton, Pennsylvania.
-The College is leasing this property to a developer who constructed and manages the facility.
-The College master leases the facility from the developer as a student residence.
-As part of the development agreement, the College guarantees the borrower's \$3,000 loan.
-Principal payments of \$510 have been made life to date; therefore, the current outstanding balance is \$2,490.
+The College leased this property to a developer who constructed and managed the facility.
+The College leased the facility from the developer as a student residence.
+As part of the development agreement, the College guaranteed the borrower's \$3,000 loan.
+As of June 30, 2017 principal payments of \$510 had been made life to date; therefore, the current outstanding balance was \$2,490.
 The loan bears a fixed interest rate of 3.75% with a maturity date of August 29, 2021.

-The College retains ownership of the land, and the agreement allows the College to purchase the facility from the developer and assume the loan according to the negotiated terms.
-The lease agreement is subject to certain Put rights with the developer having the right to put the development to the College with prior notice annually beginning in 2017; such notice was provided to the College on June 1, 2017, effective November 1, 2017.
-Accordingly, the College will purchase the facility in consideration of the College's assumption of the then existing principal (\$2,430), all accrued interest of the developer's bank loan, payment of transfer taxes and closing costs.
-The assumption of the lease is expected to have no impact on the College's statement of position as the value of the lease is capitalized.
-The College's lease payments correspond to the mortgage to be assumed, with the College paying \$120 in principal and approximately \$86 in interest per year through fiscal 2020; and a \$1,980 payment due in August 2021.
+The College retained ownership of the land, and the agreement allowed the College to purchase the facility from the developer and assume the loan according to the negotiated terms.
+The lease agreement was subject to certain Put rights with the developer having the right to put the development to the College with prior notice annually beginning in 2017; such notice was provided to the College on June 1, 2017, effective November 1, 2017.
+Accordingly, the College purchased the facility in consideration of the College's assumption of the then existing principal (\$2,430), all accrued interest of the developer's bank loan, payment of transfer taxes and closing costs.
+The assumption of the lease had no impact on the College's statement of position as the value of the lease is capitalized.
+The College's lease payments corresponded to the mortgage to be assumed, with the College paying \$120 in principal and approximately \$86 in interest per year through fiscal 2020; and a \$1,980 payment due in August 2021.
+The mortgage that was assumed is reflected on the statement of position as a mortgage payable as of June 30, 2018 (Note 9).

 Other capitalized lease obligations are collateralized by related property and equipment.
-A summary of the minimum lease payments as of June 30, 2017 and 2016 are as follows:
+A summary of the total lease payments for the years ended June 30, 2018 and 2017 are as follows:

+2 2018 2017

-2 017 2016 Minimum Lease Payments \$ 709 \$ 525 Less: Amount Representing Interest (181) (164) Present Value of Minimum Lease Payments \$ 528 \$ 361
+Total Lease Payments \$ 680 \$ 709

+Less: Amount Representing Interest (123) (181)

+Net Lease Payments \$ 557 \$ 528

-Amortization of assets under capital leases is included in depreciation expense and amounted to \$752 and \$506 for the years ended June 30, 2017 and 2016, respectively.
+Amortization of assets under capital leases is included in depreciation expense and amounted to \$671 and \$752 for the years ended June 30, 2018 and 2017, respectively.

-Future minimum lease payments under capital leases at June 30, 2017 are as follows:
+Future minimum lease payments under capital leases at June 30, 2018 are as follows: